Space risk management

 The risk management process for the space industry

 With risks related to cost and time, a bit lesser with other types of risk, the roles and the responsibilities play an essential part.
-It has to be clear whose fault it is that more money or resources are needed whenever something occurs.
+The person or entity responsible must be clear when any occurrence requires additional money or resources, it is essential to identify the responsible party clearly.

 According to NASA Technical Reports, NASA is responsible for establishing risk management policies, goals, and processes for the ISS.

-The teams evaluate risks in terms of likelihood and consequences and qualitatively rank them on a relative scale matrix similar to the one in Fig. 2.
+The teams evaluate risks in terms of likelihood and qualitatively rank them on a relative scale matrix similar to Fig. 1.
 Then, the consequences can be technical or affect the ISS schedule or cost.
-Typically, cost and schedule risks dominate the current list of risks and are considered the more restricting.
+The current risk list is typically dominated by cost and schedule risks, which are considered more restrictive.

-The ISS program currently ranks the risk of meteoroid and orbital debris impacts as one of the top 15 risks to the ISS program, being the sixth risk in their ranking directly related to meteoroids and debris.
+The ISS program currently ranks the risk of meteoroid and orbital debris impacts as one of the top 15 risks.
 Structural safety hazards are reduced with the use of safety factors, ground tests and materials qualification and control, among others.

-The approach provides a systematic framework that forces management individuals to evaluate risks regularly and to take action, if necessary, to mitigate critical risks.
+The approach provides a systematic framework that forces management individuals to evaluate risks regularly and to mitigate critical risks.
 It encourages the continuous identification of new risks with a transparent review and approval path.

 Space Education with innovative Online Space Courses.
 Get certified with Top lectures directly from the Space Industry and Forbes list makers.
 Develop and grow into the Space Business, learn about Space Economy and Entrepreneurship, Space Operations and ECSS Standards.